crhexa/prosperiti/README.md

 ```

 ## Restart
-Assuming the install is successful, run `./setup.sh` on the remote machine in the `prosperiti` directory.
-Kill any running processes listed in `prosperiti/pidlog`
+Assuming the install is successful, first kill any running processes listed in `prosperiti/pidlog`, update the repository and then run `prosperiti/setup.sh --` on the remote machine.